trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 | Baiomys_musculus       | Baiomys    | musculus    | 0.550892132837616  | -0.0246539689028568 | -0.260391572360798 | 0.803264181793322 | -0.583093143639412 | Baiomys musculus       |

-We can use the _everything()_ argument in _dplyr::select_ to put the species names first and then everything, no need to type all the column names.
+We can use the _everything()_ argument in _dplyr::select_ to put the species names first and then everything else, no need to type all the column names.

 {% highlight r %}
 mice %>% select(binomial,everything())
-#note that this is equivalent to
+# note that this is equivalent to
 mice %>% select(binomial,spNames,Genus, spEpithet, V1,V2,V3,V4,V5)
 # or using : to refer to contiguous columns
 mice %>% select(binomial,spNames:V5)